 - Set conditions for each case and finish off with result nodes.

 Create data views

-- In your Service, select Data Views in the side menu and click on New Data View to add a new data view to the service.
+- In your Application, select Data Views in the side menu and click on New Data View to add a new data view to the Application.
 Create two data views in total, one acting as the 'employee view' and one as the 'manager view'.

 - In the drop-down menu select the vacation request database.
 Select the fields you would like to be displayed in your data view by clicking the checkboxes.
 You can set conditions for fields to appear when the condition is met.
 In our above example, one filter record could be